-This matter has not been progressed this year owing to the publication of the Housing White Paper 'Fixing our Broken Housing Market' and the Government's commitment to review the current system of developer contributions.
+This matter has not been progressed owing to the publication of the Housing White Paper 'Fixing our Broken Housing Market' February 2017 and the Government's commitment to review the current system of developer contributions.
 Future infrastructure funding will be considered through the preparation of a new Local Plan to 2036.
-Providing necessary infrastructure to enable development continues to be funded through financial contributions secured via section 106 agreements in the meantime.
+In the meantime providing necessary infrastructure to enable development continues to be funded through financial contributions secured via Section 106 agreements.